codeforsanjose/codeforsanjose.github.io/README.md

 [Demo](http://www.codeforsanjose.com)
 ========================

 Code for San Jose is the San Jose chapter of [Code for America](https://www.codeforamerica.org/).
 The San Jose Website is the central location where people can learn about the organization.

 The site hosts the community's:
 * Code of Conduct - Community Behavior Guideline
 * Local Meetups - Biweekly Events
 * Open Source Projects - Active Civic Tech Projects
 * Blog - Personal Reflections on our Projects and Events
-* Social Channels - Twitter, Slack
+* Social Channels - Twitter, Slack, GitHub
+* Donations - Fund Contribution Channel

 ## How To Run
 ```bash